College Student Academic Coaching

 Think About It.

-- Option A: studying for a test
+- Option A: Studying for an exam in a tough class

 What’s at stake if they consistently make poor choices?